 Registration and Billing Frequently Asked Questions

-At Dallas Regional Medical Center, it is our mission to Deliver America’s Best Local Health Care.
+At Dallas Regional Medical Center, it is our mission to deliver exceptional care in our community.
 Consistent with fulfilling that mission, we take a positive and proactive approach to patient billing and collections.
 Our goal is to coordinate payment for services in the most efficient, timely and customer-oriented manner possible.
 We understand that the billing and collection process can be confusing.
 In order to assist you in understanding these services and to answer any questions you might have, please review the following.